An Introduction to High Key Photography

 Whenever you see an image that seems to have a positive feeling about it, say an advertisement for a clinic or hospital, an image of a smiling baby, a bride on her wedding day wearing all white, you will invariably see an image that has been given the high-key treatment.

 High-key isn’t centered on portrait imagery only.
-Neither does it necessarily have to be centered within the four walls and artificial lighting setup of a studio.
+Neither does it necessarily have to be centered on the four walls and artificial lighting setup of a studio.
 High-key images have been shot using natural light and in outdoor locations as well.

 Using Extra Lights